 You can sign up with any email address.
 However, features requiring library integration only work if tell us the name of your institution.

 Please check different variants of your institutions name (e.g. The Chinese University of Hong Kong may be saved as "Chinese University of Hong Kong").
 In some cases the English name may be used rather than the local name (e.g. Universidade Federal de São Paulo may be saved as "Federal University of Sao Paulo").

-Kopernio integrates with library proxies to retrieve research articles from library subscriptions.
+Kopernio integrates with library proxies and library authentication systems to retrieve research articles via library subscriptions.
 If your library is supported, Kopernio will configure this for you automatically.
-Kopernio also indexes a range of additional data sources from which PDFs can be retrieved:
+Below is a list of resources Kopernio tries to access and from which PDFs can be retrieved:

 Where possible, Kopernio will retrieve the final published version of the journal article.
 For non open-access articles which are not available via your institutional subscription, Kopernio will try find an alternative version instead.
 Alternative versions include pre-prints and author manuscripts deposited in institutional repositories.

 Yes!
 Kopernio can provide one-click access to articles both on and off campus!
 If your library offers a proxy service, Kopernio can connect to it, recognize your entitlements and retrieve PDFs for you when you are off campus (i.e. outside of your institution's IP range).
 The first time you try to access a PDF off-campus using Kopernio you may see your library's login page and need to authenticate in your usual manner.
 However, once you've authenticated (you only need to do this once), you can continue to access your library’s subscriptions via one-click from anywhere.
 Please contact us at [email protected] if you would like to see your library proxy included in our database.